The Forest Song: History of creation

+The play is based on folk songs, legends and other material gathered by Lesya Ukrainka during a trip around Kovel povit, which she undertook in summer of 1893 together with her mother, ethnographer Olena Pchilka.

 The draft of the poetic play was written in the summer of 1911 in Kutaisi.
 The final revision and editing of it lasted until October.
-In a letter to her sister Olha, dated November 27, 1911, Lesya Ukrainka mentioned her hard work on the drama "Forest Song":
+In a letter to her sister Olha, dated 27 November 1911, Lesya Ukrainka mentioned her hard work on the drama "Forest Song":

-In a letter to her mother, dated January 2, 1912, Lesya Ukrainka mentioned what had inspired her to write the play:
+In a letter to her mother, dated 2 January 1912, Lesya Ukrainka mentioned what had inspired her to write the play:

 Numerous alterations and additions to the original draft of the manuscript demonstrate Lesya Ukrainka's hard and persistent work on it.
-The autograph consists of several text layers and reflects the various stages of its creation – from the initial to the final one.
+The autograph consists of several text layers and reflects the various stages of its creation — from the initial to the final one.

 The outline of the first Act is the most interesting.
 Sometimes it resembles a detailed plan, that includes the content of each individual scene and combines poetic text with prose, demonstrating the work of the writer's imagination.